GDSCltce/Cloud/Google Cloud Computing Foundations/Create and Manage Cloud Resources/Set Up Network and HTTP Load Balancers.md

     --target-http-proxy=http-lb-proxy \
     --ports=80
 ```
+# It will take time to run be patient
 # check my progress you will get 100/100
 ## Hurray you are done with the lab